StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>I noticed an issue while running this lab a second time.
-Periodically my PowerShell script would stop updating.
-It was still running, but no new entries would be generated for 5 – 15 minutes.
-I thought that was strange.
-I knew for a fact there were many different countries attempting to brute-force their way into the VM, so there should be a steady stream of new entries.
-Especially because I set the refresh rate in this PS script to 300 Milliseconds, down from 1 second in the earlier lab.
-I decided to investigate what was happening.
-The first step in my investigation was to compare the number of security events where Event ID = 4625 against the number of Failed_RDP_Custom_Log’s generated.
-I accomplish this by writing queries in Log Analytics Workbook.</b>  <br/>
+<b>While running this lab a second time, I noticed an issue where my PowerShell script would periodically stop updating.
+Although it was still running, no new entries were generated for 5 to 15 minutes.
+This was puzzling, given that I knew multiple countries were attempting to brute-force their way into the VM, which should have resulted in a steady stream of new entries.
+I had set the refresh rate in this PowerShell script to 300 milliseconds, down from 1 second in the earlier lab, to ensure timely updates.
+To investigate, I decided to compare the number of security events with Event ID = 4625 against the number of Failed_RDP_Custom_Logs generated.
+I accomplished this by writing queries in Log Analytics Workbook.</b>  <br/>
 </p>

 ![Security_Event_ID](https://user-images.githubusercontent.com/108043108/226673169-7b2f64a3-7ab1-4918-98e8-b680a553aabf.jpg)
-<p align="center"><i>After writing my query we can see here that there was a total of 9282 EventID 4625 Security Events.
-This means that threat actors attempted to log into my VM 9282 times.</i></p>  <br/>
+<p align="center"><i>After writing my query, it is clear that there were a total of 9,282 EventID 4625 Security Events.
+This indicates that threat actors attempted to log into my VM 9,282 times.</i></p>  <br/>

 ![Failed_RDP_Log](https://user-images.githubusercontent.com/108043108/226673194-787f3452-309d-4d0b-a375-c653fb16c4b1.JPG)
 <p align="center">